 - Interstitial placements allow both Video and static ad units, but can be configured to accept Video ad units only.

 - Our Video ad units have a configurable countdown timer informing users of when they can skip the ad.
-By default, the SDK presents a Skip button after 7 seconds.
+By default, the SDK presents a skip button after 7 seconds.
 Configure this setting at the application level.
-The longer you delay the skip button - therefore increasing completion rates - the more valuable your video inventory is.
+Longer skip button delay times increase completion rates and therefore give more value to your video inventory.

 A static interstitial ad is a full screen ad unit that is typically presented at a logical break within an application.
 The best times to show an interstitial ad are: between levels of a game, after a user clicks on an article, or as a user navigates between sections of your application.
 Interstitial ad units tend to have better user engagement (higher CTRs) than banner ads, and typically deliver higher eCPMs.

 - 320x480 (portrait) and 480x320 (landscape) on a phone

 - 768x1024 (portrait) and 1024x768 (landscape) on tablets.